Can you think of a time you failed miserably; a time when you really bombed? We all can right?

 If we’re going to be a massive success, which all of us are going to be, then we have to get a new and healthy perspective on this thing we call “failure.”
 We have to come to see failure as success.

-Here’s 4 truths we as champions are going to embrace.
+Here’s four truths we as champions are going to embrace.

 1. Failure is Inevitable

 There’s only one way to make sure that you don’t fail: do nothing.
 Everything you want to accomplish lies on the other side of falling down.
-Leadership guru John Maxwell, in his book, Failing Forward, which I highly recommend, put it this way: “He who makes no mistakes never makes anything.”
+Leadership guru John Maxwell, in his book, Failing Forward, put it this way: “He who makes no mistakes never makes anything.”

 Think about it: Name one thing you do really well that you didn’t fail at in the beginning.